jrbasil/simplify/README.md

 # simplify

-Trig calculator made with MathJS and React
+Trig calculator made with MathJS, Bootstrap, React and Redux

-Dev branches: /sigpad and /sigpadfix